Stumpy Point, NC 2008

 We saw a sign pointing to Stumpy Point as we were driving along and decided to make a side trip.
 We had no idea what was at Stumpy Point, but figured we had some extra time and the day was beautiful so we'd stop and take a look.

 It appears that Stumpy Point is a small fishing village that has fallen on hard times.
 There were a number of crab traps piled on the bank of the water ways.
 It didn't look like the crab pots had been used in quite awhile.
-NC is one of the leading sources of blue crabs so it seemed strange to see so many crab pots out of the water.
+North Carolina is one of the leading sources of blue crabs so it seemed strange to see so many crab pots out of the water.

 Many of the boats were partially submerged in the water.
 Even those that floated looked the worse for wear.
 Even though it was mid morning on a week day, we didn't see any people around.